Independent Schools

 Independent schools enjoy an excellent reputation within the Australian schooling system.
 They are known for their sound leadership, quality education and innovation.

 Independent schools serve a diverse range of communities and each vary in terms of the communities they serve, alongside their size and student population.
 Diversity is a key feature and strength of the independent schooling system, and this diversity is celebrated in a unique way within each school context.
+Independent schools are in both city and rural areas and feature small and large day schools and boarding schools, alongside co-educational and single-sex schools.
+They are set up and governed on an individual school basis and are answerable to their own governing board or management committee.

 Academic Outcomes